Sommerregen/grav-plugin-shortcodes/docs/INSTALL.md

 Manually updating `Shortcodes` is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/shortcodes` directory.
-* Download the new version of the `Shortcodes` plugin from either [GitHub](https://github.com/sommerregen/grav-plugin-external-links) or [GetGrav.org](http://getgrav.org/downloads/plugins).
+* Download the new version of the `Shortcodes` plugin from either [GitHub](https://github.com/sommerregen/grav-plugin-shortcodes) or [GetGrav.org](http://getgrav.org/downloads/plugins).
-* Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `shortcode`.
+* Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `shortcodes`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 >> Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.